 – In typesetting, a slug was a line of type in one piece, as produced by a Linotype or other typesetting machine from the 19th or 20th century,

 The smearing of the halftone dots on the press sheet in the direction of the travel through the press.
 Slurring is caused by paper slipping during the impression stage.
 It makes the dots look like little comets and causes dot gain.

 That quality of paper defined by its levelness which allows for pressure consistency in printing, assuring uniformity of print.

-Algorithm used in PostScript 3 and the PDF file format to define blends (transitions from one colour or tint to another).
+The algorithm used in PostScript 3 and the PDF file format to define blends (transitions from one color or tint to another).